Updated July 2025

 The letter will contain a registration label along with a verification code.

-Stick the label on your drone and make sure that it’s not on the propellor or battery or anywhere it can come off easily.
+Stick the label on your drone and make sure that it’s not on the propeller or battery, or anywhere it can come off easily.
 Usually, the top of the drone isn’t a bad spot.

 After sticking the registration sticker to your drone, take a picture of the drone and upload it to the eSUA portal.
 In order to submit the picture, you’ll be required to input the code in the letter.